 Unlike a bathroom wall, the vulnerabilities or “holes” in software are often not obvious or easy to discover.
-It’s not uncommon for a vulnerability to exist for years before someone stumbles across it and develops a way of exploiting it.
+It’s not uncommon for a vulnerability to exist for years before someone stumbles across it and develops a way to exploit it.

 Or sometimes they’ll find a new way to use a previously known hole that hasn’t been patched yet.

 Exactly.
-The problem is, as I mentioned above, that the holes are extremely hard to find.
+The problem is, as I mentioned above, that the holes can be extremely hard to find.

-But once they’re found the hole is patched – by updating the software on your machine to versions that no longer have the holes that have been found.
+But once they’re found, the hole is patched by updating the software on your machine to versions that no longer have the holes.

 One issue is that some holes are worse than others.
 A hole that allows someone to see your toothbrush might be less important than a hole that allows someone to actually steal it.

-Another issue is that fixing a hole often damages the wall; sometimes to the extent that a new hole is created elsewhere.
-By that I mean fixing a bug in software can unintentionally introduces other bugs.
-Thus the benefit of fixing a known hole has to be weighed against the risk that doing so might create another hole that we don’t know about.
+Another issue is that fixing a hole can damage the wall, sometimes to the extent that a new hole is created elsewhere.
+By that, I mean fixing a bug in software can unintentionally introduces other bugs.
+Thus the benefit of fixing a known hole has to be weighed against the risk that doing so might create another hole we won’t know about.

-The bottom line here, though, is that having out-of-date software – software with known holes in it that have been fixed by updates you haven’t taken yet – is another way that malware can find its way onto your machine.
+The bottom line here, though, is that having out-of-date software – software with known holes in it that have been fixed by updates you haven’t downloaded yet – is another way malware can find its way onto your machine.

 To continue our now tortured comparison: